MihaMarkocic/cloudservices/AWS/transit_gateway/README.md

     ansible-playbook -u *username* --private-key *path/to/your/sshkey* -i aws_ec2.yml connection_test.yml
     ```

-As mentioned the Ansible playbook connects over SSH to each instance deployed and tries to reach other instances over privte IPs on port 80.
+As mentioned the Ansible playbook connects over SSH to each instance deployed and tries to reach other instances over private IPs on port 80.
 For that purpose, the security group of webservers allows only SSH inbound traffic from "outside", while HTTP traffic is allowed from within both VPCs.
-If there are no errors during the deployment, the playbook should succesfully finish with all connections tested.
+If there are no errors during the deployment, the playbook should successfully finish with all connections tested.

 \*  *SSH traffic to your subnet should be allowed only from your IP address or IP address range*